Curriculum

 Classroom resource links for students:

-Nystrom World (Grades 5-8 Atlas and Activities)
+Nystrom World (Grades 5-8 supplemental Atlas and Activities)

-IXL-Social Sciences (Grades 5-7 Activities)
+IXL-Social Sciences (Grades 5-7 supplemental Activities)

 ICivics (Grades 5-8 Free Resource for Civic Learning and Practice)